In Guatemala mudslide, searchers find dead families huddled together

 The Guatemalan Red Cross made an appeal on Twitter for dry ice at its provisional morgue in the town.

-The mud that swallowed the El Cambray II neighbourhood in Santa Catarina Pinula, which lies at the bottom of a deep ravine, is so deep that rescue workers are descending 39 feet (12 metres) through narrow shafts to reach the roofs of homes.
+The mud that swallowed the El Cambray II neighborhood in Santa Catarina Pinula, which lies at the bottom of a deep ravine, is so deep that rescue workers are descending 39 feet (12 meters) through narrow shafts to reach the roofs of homes.

 "We've found entire families," said Sergio Cabanas, an official at disaster agency Conred.
 "We found almost all of them huddled together, which means that they were going to try and evacuate but sadly they didn't have time."